ThinkGeo/Desktop-Maps/README.md

 `/samples`: A collection of feature by feature samples.
 We suggest you start with the [How Do I Sample](samples/wpf/HowDoISample/HowDoI) as it shows dozens of features in one easy to navigate app.

+`/.assets`: Any assets needed for the readme.md.

+`README.md`: A quick start guide to show you how to quickly get up and running.

 ## Quick Start: Display a Simple Map

 This section will introduce you to getting a nice looking map up and running with some external data and styling.
 After reviewing this we strongly recommend that you open the [How Do I Sample](samples/wpf/HowDoISample/HowDoI).
 It's packed with dozens of examples covering nearly everything you can do with the control.